Events | #gutlebendigital

 - With software developers from the Frankfurt Developers network in Frankfurt am Main on 15.12.2017 in English.

-- With the Digital Media Women Rhein-Main at KfW’s Digital Office in Frankfurt am Main on 24 January 2018.
+- With the Digital Media Women Rhein-Main in KfW’s Digital Office in Frankfurt am Main on 24 January 2018.

-- With HR-professionals and philosophers in the Brainery in Hamburg on 14.2.2018.
+- With personnel and philosophers in the Brainery in Hamburg on 14.2.2018.

 - With employees of innovation laboratories in the skydeck of DB Systel in Frankfurt am Main on 21.2.2018.